 Seriously. . on March 9th 2014 his personal pair of "Snowboarding is Cool" J skis were stolen from behind his house

 in Salt Lake City.
-In response, Steve designed this new pro model as literally a WANTED poster & the actual photos
+In response, we designed this new pro model as literally a WANTED poster with the actual photos

-of every skier that buys them will be printed on the final ski graphic . . .
+of every skier that buys them printed on the final ski graphic . . .
 Every skier’s a wanted suspect!